Devam-Sheth/naptick-task-2/README.md

 * `transcribe.py`: Handles speech-to-text using `faster-whisper`.
 * `tts_output.py`: Provides text-to-speech functionality using `pyttsx3`.
 * `[dataset1.jsonl,dataset2.jsonl]`: The JSONL files together containing the ~520 conversational examples used for fine-tuning.
-* `requirements.txt`: Lists all Python dependencies required for the project.
+* `requirements.txt`,`requirements1.txt`,`requirements2.txt`: Lists all Python dependencies required for the project.
 * `README.md`: This file.
 * `audiosamples/`: This folder contain the 5 audio/transcript samples demonstrating the agent's capabilities (as per challenge requirements).